You are hired for an on-campus job! Now what?

 - Click on "Employee Self Service"

-- At the middle of the page, click on "Direct Deposit"
+- At the left of the page, click on "Direct Deposit"

 - For Account Type, select if the account is a "Checking" or "Savings" account